Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Experiments and Results

 We developed a simulation environment using Gazebo \cite{koenig2004design}.
-It has a ground vehicle (truck) of $1.5$ meters in height with the target pattern on top of it.
-The motion of the truck is controlled by a ROS node that is parameterized by the truck speed and the direction of movement.
+It has a ground vehicle (truck) of $1.5$ m in height with the target pattern on top of it.
+The truck's motion is controlled by a ROS node that is parameterized by the truck speed and the direction of~movement.

 Our UAV is simulated using the Hector Quadrotor~\cite{2012simpar_meyer}, which provides a velocity-based controller similar to the one provided by DJI's ROS SDK.
 The simulated quadrotor is also equipped with a (non-gimbaled) camera and a height sensor.
 Since the simulator has no gimbal, we fixed the camera on $45^\circ$.
 The odometry of the drone provides position estimates in the same message type provided by DJI.
 This similarity allows testing the entire software in simulation before actually flying the UAV.
 Therefore, the same software could be used both in simulation and on real hardware, provided that some parameters related to target detection were changed.
 Due to the kinematic nature of our controller, it is possible to run the trajectory controller with unchanged parameters.